 - The objects created relating to making a graph are causing memory to leak because every time new data is loaded, a new graph has to be created.
 Maybe because the garbage collector is being tricked into thinking that since some elements relating to the graph are still being used, then it shouldn't release the memory.
 I would try to create a solution involving reusing the objects (something I think I'm able to tackle now after some more time working with seascape).

-#4 Updated by Markus Diefenthaler about 5 years ago
+#4 Updated by Markus Diefenthaler over 5 years ago

 Sylvester commented on the problem with the memory leak: "I just looked at the redmine history, and it seems to me like Mariusz has everything under control - I fully agree with his assessment.
 The one thing I would like to add is to keep in the back of your mind that the problem could lie with the browser itself (e.g., a memory leak in the garbage collector), even if everything in SeaScape is programmed perfectly according to JS specs.
 That possibility would of course make the fix more complicated."